4 Differences Between Android And iOS Apps: Which One Is Superior?

 The chief difference between Android and iOS Applications is that they both use unalike Languages of Programing.
-While Android mostly banks on Java or Kotlin, iOS depends entirely on Swift for its Apps development.
+While Android mostly banks on Java or Kotlin, iOS depends entirely on Swift for its App development.
 It is often said that coding in Swift is comparatively easier to master, and many mobile app development companies find it easier to work on it and create an iOS application than on Java or Kotlin for Android.

 2. Difference IDEs

-One more chief dissimilarity between Android and iOS Applications is the integrating environment of Applications.
+One more chief dissimilarity between Android and iOS Applications is the integration environment of Applications.
 Android app development companies in India use Android Studio, an official Integrated Development Environment (IDE), for the development of Android Apps.